Do I need to pre-register for classes?

 What should I wear?

 Wear comfortable clothing that allows your body to move freely.
-For non-heated classes, wear layers that you can remove as your body warms.
+For non-heated classes, wear layers that you can remove as your body warms up.
 For heated classes, shorts or leggings and t-shirts or tanks are appropriate.

 Should I eat or drink before class?